-Good time to visit Copenhagen: Year round but you will avoid the large crowds if you visit in May, early June or September.
+Best time to visit Copenhagen (weather): Year round but you will avoid the large crowds if you visit in May, early June or September.

 Get your itinerary started!
 If you need a little inspiration, or just a helping hand to get your Copenhagen itinerary started, check out TripMapper's interactive itinerary below.
 Simply click the 'Copy this Itinerary' button to take it into your TripMapper account and then customise it to make your own!

 Want the best iOS trip planner or the best Android trip planner 📱?
 Want a great desktop planning experience 💻?
 Need a travel budget app 💰?
 Then sign up for TripMapper travellers! 🙌